tmkebr/2D-Colliders-Expanded/README.md

 **Usage:**
 - *Attach the script to a GameObject*
-- *The Collider will be created as a child of the GameObject*
+- *The collider will be created as you change the editor values*